krakenjs/post-robot/README.md

 </script>
 ```

 c.
-Now `Parent xx.com` and `Popup yy.com` can communicate freely using post-robot, in IE.
+Now `xx.com` and `yy.com` can communicate freely using post-robot, in IE.